faceyspacey/redux-first-router/README.md

 *note: if you have more keys in your payload that is fine--so long as you have the minimum required keys to populate the path*

-Lastly, we haven't mentioned `redux-first-router-link`yet--**Redux First Router** is purposely built in a very modular way, which is why the `<Link />` component is in a separate package.
+Lastly, we haven't mentioned `redux-first-router-link`yet--**Redux-First Router** is purposely built in a very modular way, which is why the `<Link />` component is in a separate package.
 It's extremely simple and you're free to make your own.
-Basically it passes the `href` on to **Redux First Router** and calls `event.preventDefault()` to stop page reloads.
+Basically it passes the `href` on to **Redux-First Router** and calls `event.preventDefault()` to stop page reloads.
 It also can take an action object as a prop, which it will transform into a URL for you!
 The package is obvious enough once you get the hang of what's going on here--check it out when you're ready: [redux-first-router-link](http://github.com/faceyspacey/redux-first-router-link).
 And if